kenta-mori3322/munv0/readme.md

 mund init [moniker_name] --chain-id testmun
 ```

-## Add a new wallet address and buy TMUN to it, store seeds.
+## Add a new wallet address, store seeds and buy TMUN to it.
 ```
 mund keys add [wallet_name] --keyring-backend test
 ```